Dennis Etchison: Editorial work

 As editor, Etchison has received two World Fantasy Awards for Best Anthology, for MetaHorror (1993) and The Museum of Horrors (2002).
 His other anthologies include the critically acclaimed Cutting Edge (1986), Gathering The Bones (2003) (edited with Ramsey Campbell and Jack Dann), and the Masters of Darkness series (three volumes).

 Radio work

-In 2002, Etchison adapted nearly 100 episodes of the original Twilight Zone TV series for a CBS radio series hosted by Stacy Keach.
+In 2002, Etchison adapted nearly 100 episodes of the original The Twilight Zone TV series for a CBS radio series hosted by Stacy Keach.
 The programmes were commercially released on audio CDs.
 Etchison was one of the writers on the audio series Fangoria's Dreadtime Stories hosted by Malcolm McDowell.
 These horrific stories are available on CD and via digital download at iTunes, Audible and through other outlets.